Code-Institute-Submissions/Touchdown/testing.md

     Fixed difficulty selection bug and added a modal to the menu options

 ## **Future Issues to be fixed**
-Following testing there are two issues that still could be improved:
+Following testing there are issues that still could be improved:
-* **404 ERROR SHOWN IN CONSOLE**: "GET https://8000-d9f452af-0079-4875-b36c-1deee4de621c.ws-eu01.gitpod.io/favicon.ico 404" This remains unsolved.
 * **Validation of email address input in the "Contact Us" modal**: Although the user is reminded to include a valid email address (via a hover message), they are not currently prevented from submitting an invalid address.
 This can be improved.
 * **Responsive design bug with menu toggle function**: The nav menu can potentially disappear when moving between landscape and portrait on a mobile device depending on the previous toggle selection.
 The menu can be recovered by tapping the game title but this can be improved.